GoogleCloudPlatform/datacatalog-tag-engine/README.md

 BIGQUERY_REGION
 CLOUD_RUN_ACCOUNT
 TAG_CREATOR_ACCOUNT
+OAUTH_CLIENT_CREDENTIALS
 ENABLE_AUTH
 ```

 A couple of notes:

+- Set the variable `OAUTH_CLIENT_CREDENTIALS` to the name of your OAuth client secret file (e.g. `client_secret.json`).

-- `ENABLE_AUTH` is a boolean.
-When set to True, Tag Engine verifies that the client is authorized to use the `TAG_CREATOR_SA` prior to processing requests.
+- The variable `ENABLE_AUTH` is a boolean.
+When set to `True`, Tag Engine verifies that the end user is authorized to use `TAG_CREATOR_SA` prior to processing their tag requests.
+This is the recommended value.

 - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
 Those determine the names of the tasks queues.
 You do not need to change them.
 The queues are created in step 5 of this setup.

-4. Enable the required APIs:
+4. Enable the required Google Cloud APIs in your project:

 `gcloud config set project $TAG_ENGINE_PROJECT`